It was obviously hot enough recently to precipitate the June edition of Decanter (www.decanter.com). Here it is...

 The pureness of this Riesling is shown in its floral, fruity and delightful flavours.
 They are elegant, mineral, expressive, with papaya, tangy, mandarin fruit and floral hints.
 It has a creamy texture on the palate, with sweet honey suckle, white fruit, crisp acidity and juicy-lingering ending.

-Awarded 90 points and Highly Recommended status by Decanter in their June 2019 panel tasting of Premium Californian Chardonnay (see blue link below).
+The 2017 vintage was awarded 90 points and Highly Recommended status by Decanter in their June 2019 panel tasting of Premium Californian Chardonnay (see blue link below).

 See also the techical note from the producer (click blue link below).